Correctness and completeness of logic programs

 The first case of pruning is related to redundancy within (\ref{SCcl2}), (\ref{SCcl3}); both $\Pi_1={\rm SAT0}\setminus \{(\ref{SCcl3})\}$ and $\Pi_2={\rm SAT0}\setminus \{(\ref{SCcl2})\}$ are complete w.r.t.\ $S$.
-For any selected atom at most one of (\ref{SCcl2}), (\ref{SCcl3}) is to be used, and the choice is dynamic.
-As the following reasoning is independent from this choice, we omit further explanations.
+For any selected atom at most one of (\ref{SCcl2}), (\ref{SCcl3}) is used, and the choice is dynamic.
+As the following reasoning is independent from this choice, we omit further details.

 So in such pruned SLD-trees the children of each node are constructed using one of programs $\Pi_1, \Pi_2$.
 Thus they are csSLD-trees for $\Pi_1, \Pi_2$.
 They are compatible with $\S= \Pi_1, \Pi_2, S, S$ (as $\Pi_1, \Pi_2$ are trivially suitable for any $A$, due to $S\setminus S_i=\emptyset$ in Df.\,\ref{def:suitable}).
 Each atom of $S$ is covered w.r.t.\ $S$ both by $\Pi_1$ and $\Pi_2$.
-As SAT0 is recurrent, by Th.\,\ref{th:completeness:pruned}, each such tree is complete w.r.t.\ $S$.
+As SAT0 is recurrent, by Th.\,\ref{th:completeness:pruned} each such tree is complete w.r.t.\ $S$.

 \end{example}

 \begin{example} We continue with program SAT0 and specification $S$ from the previous example, and add a second case of pruning.
 When the selected atom is of the form $A=q(s_1,s_2)$ with a ground $s_1$ then only one of clauses (\ref{SCcl4}), (\ref{SCcl5}) is needed -- (\ref{SCcl4}) when $s_1$ is of the form $t\mydash t$, and (\ref{SCcl5}) otherwise.
 The other clause can be abandoned without losing the completeness w.r.t.\ $S$. \footnote { The same holds for $A$ of the form $q(s_{11}\mydash s_{11},s_2)$, or $q(s_{11}\mydash s_{12},s_2)$ with non-unifiable $s_{11}$, $s_{12}$.
 The pruning is implemented using the if-then-else construct in Prolog: \ {\tt q(V-P,[A|T]) :- V=P -> true ; p(A,T).} (And\, {\tt p(V-P,[B|T]) :- non{}var(V) -> q(V-P,[B|T]) ; q(B,[V-P|T])}\, implements the first case of pruning.) }